brandon-gs/nextjs-jwt-login-example/README.md

 npm install
 ```

-You need create an .env file like the following
+You need create an .env file like below

 ```
 MONGODB_URI=YOUR_MONGODB_URI